salesforce/offline-app-developer-starter-kit/README.md

 For a quick action to appear in the action bar of a record view, it must be assigned to the main page layout for the record's object type.

-Here's an example of assigning the **Edit** quick action for an Account:
+Here's an example of assigning the **Edit** quick action for the Account object type:

 1. From Setup, open the Object Manager.
 2. Enter `Account` in the Quick Find box, then select **Account**.